kakatcy/pro-mern-book/README.md

 4. Panels
      - BootStrap's Panel component is a great way to show sections separately using a border and an optional heading.
      - used Grid component to add margins and made the panel clickable.
+5. Tables
+     - replaced plain table into a Bootstrap table which looks better and made the row clickable to select the issue, it doesn't conflict with edit, close and delete functions.